Eternity Rings: Meaning, History and Styles

 Taking into account the metal that creates the structure of the band, the full eternity ring is the closest you can get to a ring entirely made of diamonds.
 The half eternity rings still carry the same kind of luxurious effect in their designs, but the bottom is pure metal for practical reasons.

-- Platinum is one of the most precious and rare metals on earth so choosing a platinum eternity ring is a more durable and luxurious option.
+Platinum is one of the most precious and rare metals on earth so platinum eternity rings are a more durable and luxurious option.

--The most traditional of the metals, yellow gold has a regal feel.
+The most traditional of the metals, yellow gold has a regal feel.
 This metal colour adds warmth and durability to any piece of jewellery.
+See our collection of yellow gold eternity rings.

 How to wear an eternity ring?